jbernard/dotfiles/README.rst

     Add dotfile(s) to the repository.

 ``-c, --check``
-    Check for missing or unmanged dotfiles.
+    Check for missing or unsynced dotfiles.

 ``-l, --list``
     List currently managed dotfiles, one per line.